 Remember, your psoas muscles start at the lumbar spine and extend all the way to the femur in the front of the body.
 So, when they are tight and short, they can hinder your hips' ability to function healthily.

-That's because "a tight or contracted psoas muscle, in conjunction with lengthened or weak hamstrings, usually results in the pelvis dumping forward into anterior pelvic tilt," Harcoff says.
+That's because a tight or contracted psoas muscle usually results in the pelvis dumping forward into anterior pelvic tilt, Harcoff says.
 And this anterior pelvic tilt will tug on your hips (and your back).

 Through exercises like knee drives, "strengthening and gentle stretching of the psoas will allow a contracted psoas to release tension and return to a state of neutral muscle length," Harcoff says.
 "And once in a neutral state, the pelvis can resume its natural positioning and your hips will feel less tight."

 "A tight or contracted psoas muscle can affect posture by influencing the position of the pelvis," Harcoff says.

 Here's why: The pelvis is made up of three bones, the left and right illium and ischiums, which are connected in the middle to the sacrum — the triangular bone below the lumbar vertebrae — at the sacroiliac joint, Harcoff explains.

 "If the sacrum is nutated [flexed] forward by an anteriorly tilted pelvis [produced by tight psoas muscles], it will cause an increased lumbar curvature of the spine," Harcoff explains.
 And this curvature can trigger a damaging domino effect as it typically leads to kyphosis (rounding of the shoulders) in the thoracic spine, he says.
 That said, tight psoas is just one factor of many that cause kyphosis and lumbar curvature of the spine.